 The Midway Church of God In Christ will be doing “Live from Downtown” on December 21.

-Okay, if you liked the story breakdown, and enjoyed the Skit Trax previews, and were encouraged by the testimonials of those that have done it, buy the complete script and soundtrack here!
+Okay, if you liked the story breakdown, enjoyed the Skit Trax previews, and were encouraged by the testimonials of those who have done it, buy the complete script and soundtrack here!

 Get the script PDF (to print out) and audio tracks (to burn to your own CD) here.

 Price of script PDF & Skit Trax MP3: Instant download: $12.99 Add to Cart